lucified/minard-backend/docs/api/api-streaming.md

 Name|Type|Description
 ----|----|-----------
-after|string|The SHA of the most recent commit on ref after the push before|string|The SHA of the most recent commit on ref before the push project|string|Project id commits|[Commit](api-commit.md)[]|Pushed commits as JSON API commit resources parents|string|The SHA of the first commit in the push.
+after|string|The id of the most recent commit on ref after the push before|string|The id of the most recent commit on ref before the push project|string|Project id commits|[Commit](api-commit.md)[]|Pushed commits as JSON API commit resources parents|string[]|An array of the ids of the parents of the first commit in the push.

 The fields `after` and `before` have the same meanings as in [GitHub PushEvents](https://developer.github.com/v3/activity/events/types/#pushevent).